Xevion/v1.xevion.dev/app/templates/hidden_help.md

 The `count` parameter specifies how many images will load on the page at once.
 It is recommended you do not exceed `100`, as most images will not load past this.
-When `base64` is enabled, count is automatically set back to `25` to stop server load, unless `showsample` is enabled, where it will be set to `50`.
+When `base64` is enabled, count is automatically set back to `50` to stop server load, unless `showfull` is enabled, where it will be set to `25`.

 ##### Example